MadeleineKRoberts/madeleinekroberts/README.md

 ## Hi there 👋

 Hi, I'm Madeleine Roberts!
-I’m a data analyst and software engineer dedicated to harnessing data and technology for social good.
+I’m a data scientist and software engineer dedicated to harnessing data and technology for social good.
 My mission is to drive positive change and create a more equitable world through ethical and impactful data solutions.

 ## Current Projects:
 - **[Tech for Campaigns - Political Campaign Data Analysis (2025)](https://github.com/MadeleineKRoberts/JoeTateVoterFileWork)**